Half Moon Run: 2014–2019: Sun Leads Me On and A Blemish in the Great Light

-2020–2022: Symonds's Departure, The Covideo Sessions and subsequent releases
+2020–2022: Symonds's departure, The Covideo Sessions and subsequent releases

 On 25 May 2020, the band announced that Isaac Symonds would be leaving the group.

 Throughout May and June 2020 while the band members had been self-isolating due to the COVID-19 pandemic, they recorded and released videos of themselves performing together via video conference.
 Symonds remained with the group throughout this time.
 That same year, they also released seven new singles, six of which were then released together as an EP entitled Seasons of Change on 17 July.
 They followed up in September with The Covideo Sessions, an album featuring the recordings of their May–June video performances.

 On 21 August 2020, Dylan Phillips released his debut solo EP entitled Undercurrents.

 On 18 March 2021, the band released a single, "How Come My Body", to promote their Inwards & Onwards EP which was released on 18 June 2021.

 On 26 December 2021, Half Moon Run released Seasons of Change and Inwards & Onwards together on a compilation album.

 On 10 March 2022, the band released "Fatal Line", a song they contributed to The 1969 Record.
 The album also featured songs from Louis-Jean Cormier, Elisapie, Les Soeurs Boulay, Jason Bajada, and Matt Holubowski.

-2023–present: You Can Let Go and 4th album
+2023–present: Salt and subsequent releases

 On 3 March 2023, the band released a single, "You Can Let Go."
 On the same day, the band announced that they signed to BMG, as well as a tour for Europe and North America.
+On 20 April 2023, the band released a single, "Alco," to promote their then-upcoming album Salt.
+This was followed by the release of another single, "Everyone's Moving Out East," on 18 May 2023.

+On 2 June 2023, the band released their fourth studio album, Salt.

+On 23 October 2023, the band released a cover of Fred Again's "Adore U" as part of a series of songs recorded live in a studio called Live from the Treehouse.
+The band released the songs periodically over the course of the following few months, including the release of "Can't Stop Loving You" on 29 February 2024.
+The full EP, Live from the Treehouse, released on 21 March 2024.

+On 28 November 2024, the band released a single, "Loose Ends."
+Three other singles, "Back on the Road", "The Message", and "Another Woman" were released on 31 January 2025, 20 March 2025, and 30 April 2025 respectively.
+These songs were outtakes from the Salt sessions.

+On 23 December 2024, the band released a cover of Bob Dylan's "Boots of Spanish Leather."

+On 31 October 2025, the band released a song, "Shadows of Night," which was written for the Witcher season 4 soundtrack.